gomorpheus/morpheus-apidoc/source/includes/_servers.md

 Parameter | Description
 --------- | -----------
-:id | ID of the server
+id | ID of the server

 ## Stop a Host